 Where to stay in San Diego?

 There are three main areas to stay in, all offering a completely different vacation.
 There is the bustling Gaslamp district, trendy Pacific Beach, and romantic La Jolla.
 I have stayed in all three areas, and am indifferent.
 I think they’re all great spots and it just depends on what you prefer!
+If you are following my 4 day San Diego itinerary, I would recommend staying in Pacific Beach so you are in the middle of all the sights on this guide.

 Also known as downtown San Diego, this is where you will find far less expensive hotels, better restaurants and more nightlife options.
 The only downside is you are not walking distance from the beach, which if you are looking for a beach vacation, this would not be your best option.